Blue Corner, Micronesia - Things to Do in Blue Corner

 WWII Wreck Diving

-Explore numerous World War II wrecks scattered around Palau's lagoons and reefs, including Japanese fighters, bombers, and ships.
-These artificial reefs now teem with marine life and offer a haunting glimpse into Pacific War history.
-The wrecks range from shallow snorkeling sites to deep technical dives.
+Explore numerous Japanese and American aircraft and ship wrecks from World War II scattered throughout Palau's waters.
+These artificial reefs now teem with marine life and offer fascinating glimpses into Pacific War history.

-Booking Tip: Wreck diving costs $120-160 per day.
-Some sites require advanced certification due to depth and penetration opportunities.
-Choose operators with historical knowledge for the full experience.
+Booking Tip: Specialized wreck diving tours cost $160-200 per day.
+Choose operators with historical knowledge and proper wreck diving certification.
+Some sites require advanced diving skills due to depth and penetration opportunities.

 Getting There